-This bird's call and song are a series of sharp, short notes and accelerating trills.
+This bird's call and song are a series of sharp, high-pitched, and rapid notes and trills.

 Much remains to be learned about the Gilt-edged Tanager's nesting habits.
 Two nests have been described, one nine and another 36 feet high, one in a tree fork and the other on a palm frond.
 The cup nest is woven of dry leaves and twigs, and includes other materials such as rootlets and bits of moss and lichen, and, at times, small bamboo strips.
 Two nestlings were being fed at one nest, and both male and female have been seen feeding the young.
 Young birds from previous broods have also been seen helping a mated pair feed their nestlings.